5 Ways to Stay Healthy After Age 45

 Studies have found that as you age, your abdominal muscles tend to weaken, which leads to increased risks of developing lower back and neck injuries, as well as weaker overall posture.
 To prevent these problems, include core strengthening exercises in your workout routine.

-Some examples include: – Crunches: Crunches are one of the most effective core strengthening exercises, and they can be done anywhere.
+Some examples include: – Planks: Planks are one of the most effective core strengthening exercises, and they can be done anywhere.
 Simple squats are also very useful.
 You just need to get moving.

 Get enough sleep